Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-Let us analyze the \BIR of the greedy modification (we will use it twice afterwards).
-Use \alg[1] and \alg[2] as in the theorem.
-For each $n\in\N$, let $M_n$ be the number of times \alg[1] is invoked in the first $n$ steps of \alg[2].
+Let us clarify part (b) of the corollary.
+The stated precondition is a fairly mild form of inefficiency.
+A more typical scenario for \DynGreedy is a learning failure, with positive-constant \BIR in each round. \Eg this happens when the Bayesian prior $\priorMu$ is independent across arms, and the prior on each $\mu_a$ has a strictly positive density on $[0,1]$ (see Corollary 11.9 in \citet{slivkins-MABbook}).
+(Even) if the precondition holds, \DynGreedy is dominated by any \bmonotone, $T$-oblivious algorithm with $\BIR(n) = \tildeO(t^{-1/2})$.
+One such algorithm is Thompson Sampling \citep{Selke-PoIE-ec21}.
+By Theorem~\ref{thm:random-clean}, it would be a profitable deviation from the (\DynGreedy,\,\DynGreedy) profile if the time horizon $T$ is large enough.

+\begin{remark} While Corollary~\ref{cor:random-greedy} does not restrict \emph{mixed} Nash equilibria, this equilibrium concept appears somewhat dubious for the competition game.
+Indeed, the underlying premise for mixed Nash equilibria is to allow each principal to respond to the competitor's mixed strategy.
+However, one could argue that the principal could instead respond to the competitor's \emph{pure} strategy directly, because the latter is revealed via commitment. \end{remark}

+Finally, let us argue how the greedy modification can degrade the algorithm in some precise sense.
+Formulating this claim precisely is somewhat subtle, as per below.
+We also prove Lemma~\ref{lm:random-bmonotone} as a by-product of this analysis.

+\begin{claim} Let \alg[1] be any \bmonotone algorithm, and let \alg[2] be its greedy modification, with an arbitrary mixing parameter $p\in(0,1)$.
 Let \alggr be a hypothetical algorithm which at each step $n$ outputs the ``Bayesian-greedy choice" based on the data collected by \alg[1] in the first $n-1$ steps.
 Let $\BIRgr(n)$ be the \BIR of this algorithm.
-Let $\mathtt{reg}_2(n) = n\cdot \max_a \mu_a - \rew_2(n)$ be the (frequentist) instantaneous regret of \alg[2].
-Then

-Now, let us show how \alg[1] can be a better algorithm than its greedy modification \alg[2].
-We assume that \alg[1] is (much) better than the greedy step \alggr if the latter is computed on a fraction of the data.
-Formally, we posit a convex function $f(\cdot)$ and $m_0>0$ such that
+Suppose there exists a convex, decreasing function $f: \R^+\to [0,1]$ and parameter $q\in (1-p,1)$ such that for any sufficiently large step $n$ it holds that